mzdw89/cpp-config-system/README.md

 # cpp-config-system

-A wrapper for creating configs for your applications.
+A simple to learn wrapper for creating configs for your applications.

+## Prerequisites

+None.
+Just include the files in your project, look up how to use it and you're ready to go!

 ## Notes